yogamascu/yogamascu/README.md

 #
 <details>
  <summary><h3> 🐱 Summary </h3></summary>
   I actually picked up most of codes from this kind gent: https://t.ly/AfJdY.
 And no, no CAT involed.
-Just me, one kind gent's existed rep, and my lousy copy/paste.
+Just me, one kind gent's existed rep and never ending trial-errors.
 See ya folks!